pivotal/docs-platform-automation/docs/inputs-outputs.md

 There are two ways to build a director config.

-1. Using an already deployed Tanzu Operations Manager, you can extract the config using [staged-director-config].
+1. Using an already deployed Tanzu Operations Manager, you can extract the config using [staged-director-config](./tasks.md#staged-director-config).
 2. Deploying a brand new Tanzu Operations Manager requires more effort for a `director.yml`.
    The configuration of director is variables based on the features enabled.
    For brevity, this `director.yml` is a basic example for vsphere.